jairomelo/ph_testing/report.md

     return stopwords
 ```

-The we can import it into obo and just declare the function in `removeStopwords()`:
+Then, we can import it into obo and just declare the function in `removeStopwords()`:

 ```
 from stopwords import stopwords